6000 Turkey Lake Road

 Third, I can offer my own portfolio management program, which I find many clients feel most comfortable with.

-Lastly, for those individuals requiring one on one customized asset management, I am in touch with many of the leading institutional money managers available today through Triad Advisors, Inc.
+Lastly, for those individuals requiring one on one customized asset management, I am in touch with many of the leading institutional money managers available today through Triad Advisors, LLC.

 In short depending on your needs wants or desires, as an independent, I have the flexibility of resources to satisfy almost any need or requirement, and I can do it at attractive prices.